 That's where this website comes in.
 Although there may not be much to it at the moment, I am constantly at work creating and editing more content to make it the best it can be.
 It has been a passion of mine for years and I have no intentions of slowing down.

-For now, I am creating most of the content myself but I just recently added a way for you to help me make this site the ultimate place for people like us.
+For now, I am creating most of the content myself but I have added a way for you to help me make this site the ultimate place for people like us.
 A simple click will take you to your caregiver stories where you can read, rate, and best of all, contribute to this website.
 Don't worry, it's extremely easy to do and of course optional.

 I plan to always keep this site completely free for everybody.
 However, I would also like to make a profit off of it as well.
 That's why you see ads and affiliate links scattered throughout.
 Any time you click on an ad or make a purchase after clicking on a link to a product on amazon, I earn money from it.

 This site isn't free to run and I have actually been losing money off of it since it's inception.
 But my ultimate goal in time is to create something so incredibly useful and informative, that people will continuously flock to this site.
 Not only from searching on google, but by repeat visits just because they find it so helpful.